 One way a child of a veteran could potentially access a VA loan is by assuming an existing one.

-Loan assumption is a process where a new borrower takes over the original borrower’s existing mortgage.
+VA loan assumptions involve a new borrower taking over the original borrower’s existing mortgage.
 In the context of VA loans, the child would take on the responsibility for the remaining balance of their parent’s loan under the same terms and conditions.
 There are several scenarios where this might occur.

 VA loan assumption when the veteran passes away